 Technical and other skills:

-• You have the demonstrated ability to operate and perform maintenance on highly technical equipment such as water quality monitoring instruments, water process and control system equipment, fish handling and marking equipment.
+• You have the demonstrated ability to operate and perform maintenance on highly technical equipment such as water quality monitoring instruments and water process and control system equipment.

 • You have a good track record of successfully planning and implementing projects to meet assigned targets.

-• You have the demonstrated ability to ensure that your workplace conduct complies with worker responsibilities as outlined in the Occupational Health and Safety Act and associated safety regulations.
+• You will ensure that your workplace conduct complies with worker responsibilities as outlined in the Occupational Health and Safety Act and associated safety regulations.

 • You are proficient with computer applications such as spreadsheets, databases and word processing software for effective data entry, analysis and reporting.

 Salary Range: $23.58 - $26.25 per hour, plus isolation pay of $10.36/bi-weekly